smiguraantal/Tetris-v1.1/README.md

 # Tetris v1.1

-The application is a classic Tetris game that I developed in 2003 using the Java Swing framework and JDK 1.5.
+The application is a classic Tetris game that I developed in 2003 using the Java Swing framework.
 To ensure compatibility with modern Java Runtime Environments, I made a few minor modifications.

 ## The purpose of the game